simplex-chat/simplexmq/protocol/pqdr.md

 ### Initialization

-The double ratchet initialization is defined in pseudo-code as follows:
+The double ratchet initialization is defined in pseudo-code.
+This pseudo-code is identical to Signal algorithm specification except for that parts that add post-quantum key agreement.

 ```
 // Alice obtained Bob's keys and initializes ratchet first